This will build the application with Ivy and leverage all the optimizations it provides.

 Just-in-time (JIT) compilation was the default compiling mechanism in previous versions of Angular, through which the browser would download the compiler and build the app.
 However, this process was inefficient because it was slow and burdened the browser.

 Note: Angular has just one compiler.
-AOT and JIT just refer to how and when you use the compiler.
+AOT and JIT just refer to how and when we use the compiler.
 With AOT, the compiler runs at build time.
 With JIT, the compiler runs at runtime.

 The Ivy engine is a critical part of Angular.
 Hence, having a basic idea of what it does is important.